VinixGonzalez/SevenApps/README.md

 • Styled Components for compose the components in a styled way

-• Jest and React Testing Library for testing
+• Jest and Enzyme/React Testing Library for testing

 The project is fully responsive (mobile-first)